amakurin/CarND-Capstone/utils/bounding_box/README.md

 ```
 ## How to use

-1. Run the app
+1. Run the app.
+2. Enter the frame number you'd like to start with and press ENTER.
+1 - the first frame, 2 - the second, and so on.
+It can be useful if you'd like to continue labeling process.
+An image will appear.
-2. Draw a rectangle you'd like to lable as a traffic light.
-Feel free to redraw it on this step
+3. Draw a rectangle you'd like to lable as a traffic light from top left corner.
+Move your mouse with left button pressed.
+Feel free to redraw it on this step.
-3. Press ESC
+4. Press ESC.
-4. Press 1 - to mark it as red, 2 - yellow, 3 - green.
-If not specified (or other key was pressed), nothing will be added to the annotations.
-You can use it to redraw the bounding box by pressing n on the next step
+5. Press 1 - to mark it as red, 2 - yellow, 3 - green.
-5. Press n - if you'd like to mark one more traffic light (and repeat steps 2-5), or ENTER to go to the next image
+6. Press "n" - if you'd like to mark one more traffic light (and repeat steps 3-6) on the image, "r" - to label this image again (e.q. in case of incorrect labeling), "x" to exit and dump the annotation file or ENTER to go to the next image

-6. If there are now traffic lights on the image, you can skip it with ESC pressed 3 times
+**Advice:** Practice with the script using a folder with small amount of images before start labeling the main dataset.
+If you use "x" during labeling to save and exit, please, merge your annotation .json files on your own.

 ## How to deal with the results